ag826/formula1_predictions/README.md

 # 🏎️ Formula 1 Predictions

 This repository aims to analyze and predict Formula 1 race outcomes by leveraging historical data, weather conditions, tyre strategies, and driver performance metrics.
-The project is currently under active development, and contributions are welcome.
+The project uses machine learning to predict race winners based on practice session data.

 ## 📌 Project Overview